 Almost every country in the world now suffers from coronavirus disease or COVID-19.
 Even superpower country such as the United States has subdued by the virus.
 But it’s not only impacting people’s well-being but also the country’s economy.
 As of today, a lot of countries are on the edge of an economic recession.

-As a businessman, it’s okay if you feel unprepared against an economic recession.
+As a businessman, it’s okay if you feel unprepared for an economic recession.
 None of us do.
 But before it happens, you can anticipate it by preparing these things:

 Take a good look at your cash flow

 Cash flow is the core of your business.
 But at a time like this, your cash flow needs more attention.
 According to a survey from JP Morgan Chase, the small and medium-sized business has to have a buffer fund to survive for 20 days without any income.
 The thing is, not all of us can do that.

 If you want to survive the recession, there are some things you can do to balance your cash flow: